-Did you know that more than 50% of your home’s energy costs are for your heating and cooling?
-That’s why it’s essential to secure an energy-efficient HVAC system.
+Would you believe that more than one-half of your home’s energy costs are from your heating and cooling?
+This is the reason why it’s critical to maintain an energy-efficient HVAC system.

 Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.
+This rating system measures how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while producing heat.

-In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save customers money and encourage sustainability.
+In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save homeowners money and stimulate sustainability.

 - Save Americans $1.9 billion annually.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-Currently, very little, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+Currently, very little, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if you are considering furnace replacement in soon, highly energy-efficient furnaces are already available.
+But if you need furnace replacement in soon, highly energy-efficient furnaces are ready and available.
 Find out how these furnaces can help you save on energy bills now.

 Guide to Condensing Furnaces